game-stuff-official/exampledustry/README.md

 # Example Dustry
-The mod that has examples of hjson things.
+The mod that has examples of many things in hjson.
-You can copy my code if you want I guess.
+All examples are free to use and are all heavily commented.

+Check out the wiki for more detail.